 Where Will the Jobs Be in the Digital Age?

-Advances in technology are transforming the landscape of the global labor force.
-Developments in robotics and artificial intelligence (AI) are at the forefront of changes in the workplace.
-They herald a future of automation that will make work drastically different from today.
-Technologies can already do tasks that we once believed only humans could do.
-And this trend will only continue.
-Analysts from such august institutions as McKinsey, Brookings and MIT anticipate that the disruption in the labor force stemming from technology will be of a similar magnitude as the shift from the agrarian economic model to the model ushered in by the Machine Age.
+Technological advances transform the landscape of the global workforce.
+Developments in robotics and artificial intelligence (AI) are at the forefront of workplace change.
+These herald a future of automation that make work drastically different from yesterday and today.
+Today technologies do tasks that originally may have been believed that only humans could do.
+And the technology trend continues.
+Analysts from such august institutions as McKinsey, Brookings, and MIT anticipate change.
+They say that the disruption in the labor force caused by technological advances will be of a similar magnitude as the Machine Age shift.
+The economic model changed from the agrarian economic model to the model ushered in by the Machine Age.
 Some speculate that it might even be greater.

-Although such dramatic prognostications are fodder for alarmists who warn that robots are killing jobs, you shouldn’t panic.
+Such dramatic prognostications are fodder for alarmists.
+Alarmists warn that robots are killing jobs.
+However, you shouldn’t panic.
 Yes, some jobs will be fully automated in the future.
-Most, however, are likely to change rather than disappear entirely.
-And many new jobs that we can’t even imagine today will emerge.
+However, most jobs are likely to change rather than disappear entirely.
+And many new jobs will emerge.
+Many of those new jobs we can’t even imagine.

 Jobs in Transition

-That doesn’t mean you have nothing to worry about.
-In a related report in November 2017, McKinsey estimates that 75 million to 375 million people globally may need to switch occupations by 2030.
-Not surprisingly, the jobs that will be lost to automation involve physical activities in very predictable environments.
-These are such jobs as in manufacturing, food service and hospitality.
-It also includes the collection and processing of data, such as in certain financial work and back office transactions.
+That doesn’t mean you shouldn’t worry.
+In a related report in November 2017, McKinsey estimates that by 2030, 75-375 million people globally may need to switch occupations.
+Not surprisingly, the jobs lost to automation involve physical activities.
+And these are in very predictable environments.
+These environments are manufacturing, food service, and hospitality.
+It also includes the collection and processing of data.
+Such as in certain financial work and back-office transactions.

-The jobs of the future will require technical skills, math, statistics, and logical thinking.
+Future jobs will require technical skills.
+Skills like math, statistics, and logical thinking will be necessary.
 Comfort with data will be essential.
-We will likely see “hybrid jobs.”
-These are jobs that combine different disciplines in ways that we haven’t seen before.
-But they will also increasingly involve humans working side-by-side with machines.
-We will be using skills that machines cannot match, especially those that rely on social interactions, such as managing people, applying expertise, or research and writing skills.
-The more “human-centric” a job is, the more likely it is to resist absorption by automation.
-Such jobs are likely to involve four basic competencies.
-Sometimes called the “Four C’s,” they are creativity, critical thinking, collaboration and communication.
+We expect to see “hybrid jobs.”
+Hybrids jobs are ones that combine disciplines in ways that we haven’t seen before.
+Increasingly, humans will work side-by-side with machines.
+We will use skills that machines cannot match.
+These are especially skills that rely on social interactions.
+But, jobs for managing people, applying expertise, or research and writing skills need a human touch.
+The more “human-centric” a job is, the less likely it is to be absorbed by automation.
+Such “human” jobs are likely to involve four basic competencies.
+Sometimes called the “Four C’s.”
+These are creativity, critical thinking, collaboration, and communication.

-In some ways, older professionals are well situated for such jobs.
+In some ways, older professionals are well situated for “human” jobs.

 Why?
-Because they have been in the workforce longer than younger professionals.
-Older professionals have more experience.
-They have acquired valuable interpersonal skills and expertise that will serve them well as the work landscape changes.
-But in the Digital Age no one can afford to rest on his laurels.
+Because older professionals have been in the workforce longer than younger professionals.
+Older professionals are more experienced.
+Older professionals have acquired valuable interpersonal skills.
+These professionals have expertise serving them even though the work landscape has changed.
+But in the Digital Age, no one can afford to rest on his laurels.

 Factors in Job Growth

-Demographics, climate change and global economic forces will all be determining factors in job creation by 2030, too.
-Our aging society is catalyzing the growth of jobs in the healthcare industry, for example.
-Climate challenges and rising energy demands will spur jobs promoting energy efficiency.
-Investment in technology and infrastructure by government and business will beget jobs in technology, construction and construction-related sectors.
+Demographics, climate change, and global economic forces are all determining factors in job creation by 2030, too.
+The aging society has been a catalyst for job growth in the healthcare industry.
+Climate change challenges and rising energy demands will spur jobs promoting energy efficiency.
+Investment in technology and infrastructure by government and business will make changes, too.
+They will beget jobs in technology, construction, and construction-related sectors.

-Historically, developing technology has created more jobs than it has destroyed.
-McKinsey found, for example, that since the advent of personal computers 3.5 million jobs have been lost versus 19.2 million jobs created.
+Historically, developing technology creates more jobs than it destroys.
+For example, McKinsey found that since the advent of personal computers 3.5 million jobs have been lost.
+However, 19.2 million jobs were created.
 That is a net gain of 15.8 million jobs.
 Looking ahead, McKinsey forecasts that new jobs will result from growth in current occupations.
 Growth will also come from the creation of new types of occupations that may not have existed before.
-If history repeats itself, job growth (i.e. jobs gained) could more than offset jobs lost to automation.
+If history repeats itself, job growth will more than offset jobs lost to automation.

-Specifically, McKinsey reports, “the categories with the highest percentage of job growth net of automation include healthcare providers; professionals such as engineers, scientists, accountants, and analysts; IT professionals and other technology specialists; managers and executives, whose work cannot easily be replaced by machines; educators…; and ‘creatives,’ a small but growing category of artists, performers, and entertainers who will be in demand as rising incomes create more demand for leisure and recreation.”
+Specifically, McKinsey reports, “the categories with the highest percentage of job growth net of automation include healthcare providers.
+Professionals such as engineers, scientists, accountants, and analysts.
+IT professionals and other technology specialists.
+Managers and executives whose work cannot easily be replaced by machines. educators…; And ‘creatives’ which is a small but growing category of artists, performers, and entertainers who will be in demand as rising incomes create more demand for leisure and recreation.”

 Tours of Duty

-To smooth the transition to the future of work, it will be incumbent on government and businesses to implement policy changes.
-They will need to train and retrain people to accommodate the demand of new and different workforce skills.
-Healthcare will have to be retooled.
-Income support systems will need to promote more fluidity in the labor market.
-They will also have to help displaced workers find employment.
+Government and businesses must implement policy changes to smooth the technology transition of work.
+They need to train and retrain people.
+Government and businesses must accommodate demands for new and different workforce skills.
+Healthcare will be retooled.
+Income support systems must promote fluidity in the labor market.
+Government and businesses must help displaced workers find employment.

 By all appearances, these institutions have a long way to go.
-Andy Wyckoff is the director of the Directorate for Science, Technology and Innovation at the OECD.
-He writes that governments are lagging behind the need to adapt policymaking to the fast pace of technological developments – and the gap is widening.
-Businesses aren’t doing much better.
+Andy Wyckoff is the director of the Directorate for Science, Technology, and Innovation at the OECD.
+He writes that governments lag behind the need to adapt policymaking to the fast pace of technological developments.
+He also says the gap is widening.
+But businesses aren’t doing much better.
 According to a Deloitte survey, employees give their learning and training departments a low -8 net promoter score.
 They complain of outdated learning management systems and legacy content.
-The smart worker, therefore, will shoulder the responsibility to continually learn new midcareer skills.
-The smart worker will adapt to changes in the employment market.
+The smart worker shoulders the responsibility to continually learn new midcareer skills.
+The smart worker adapts to changes in the employment market.

-LinkedIn co-founder, Reid Hoffman, views careers today as “tours of duty,” whereby workers stay at a given company just a few years.
-He believes the time has come for a new employer-employee compact.
-They need to acknowledge the probable impermanence of the relationship while yet seeking to build trust and investment.
-This will result in an alliance that offers both parties value.
+Reid Hoffman is LinkedIn’s co-founder.
+Hoffman views careers today as “tours of duty.”
+He notes that workers stay at a given company for just a few years.
+Hoffman believes the time has come for a new employer-employee compact.
+Hoffman says that they each need to acknowledge the impermanence of the relationship.
+Meanwhile, both need to build trust and investment.
+This will result in an alliance that offers both parties value in the long run.

-In other words, companies should try to attract and retain talent by offering employees real skills, new relationships or the opportunity to enhance their personal brand.
+In other words, companies need to attract and retain talent.
+Companies that are offering real skills to their employees.
+Those companies offering new relationships and the opportunity to enhance their personal brand, will retain their employees.

 For more information on the future of work, read Where Will Your Office Be In the Digital Age?